 borders."
 According to Salemi, thousands of impoverished children and their

 struggling mothers and fathers are collectively "scum."

-The Keystone Scops have claimed that Joseph S. Salemi is "America's greatest man
+The Keystone Scops have claimed that Joseph Salemi is a "major poet" and "America's greatest man

 of letters" so let's examine the evidence:

 How The Mighty Have Fallen.